 How do I get a DWI charge dropped in Kaufman County, Texas?

-In order to get a DWI charge dropped in Texas, you must convince the state that they cannot prove at least one of the elements of the offense as it is defined in Penal Code §49.04.
-Alternatively, you could show that the offense did not occur in Kaufman County.
+In order to get a DWI charge dropped in Kaufman County, you must convince the state that they cannot prove at least one of the elements of the offense as it is defined in Penal Code §49.04.
 Our lawyers are experts in the Texas law regarding DWI, and we leverage our legal knowledge to mount successful defenses to government prosecutions.

-Thoroughly understanding both statutory law and case law contributes to effectively defending you in court.
-Consequently, as part of our practice, we publish a statutory resource guide on the DWI law in Texas.
+Thoroughly understanding both the DWI statute and related case law contributes to effectively defending you in court.
+As part of our practice, we publish and regularly update a statutory resource guide covering all Texas Penal Code crimes.
+We analyze the DWI statute in detail on the DWI offense page.
 We also maintain our expertise by keeping up with the latest case law affecting DWI cases in Kaufman County.

 The State of Texas v.
 Aaron Mikyle Dorough

-For example, in one Kaufman County DWI case, the Fifth District Court of Appeals reviewed the records from the County Court at Law No. 2 Kaufman County.
+In one Kaufman County DWI case, the Fifth District Court of Appeals reviewed the records from the County Court at Law No. 2 Kaufman County.
 Subsequently, the appellate court filed an opinion on August 29, 2023, in the case styled The State of Texas v.
-Aaron Mikyle Dorough, in Cause No. 05-22-00606-CR.
+Aaron Mikyle Dorough in Cause No. 05-22-00606-CR.

 The appellate court reported the background of the case as follows: